Minnesota eviction and homeless prevention programs.

 Eviction prevention – This can come in many forms.
 Some of the more common solutions will include free legal aid or representation, including from pro-bono law firms and attorneys.
 Some of the Minnesota based non-profits may be able to offer applicants a grant to pay their rent, or in some cases a loan.

-Short term housing – For the currently homeless, or for a family that is too far behind on their rent to be assisted, there are shelters and transitional housing centers across Minnesota.
+Short term housing – For the currently homeless, or for a family that is too far behind on their rent to be assisted, there are shelters, motel vouchers for a room and transitional housing centers across Minnesota.
 The Continuum of Care helps pay for their operation.

 Rapid rehousing – Once a family is more stable, their case managers will help them find a low income home or apartment to live in.
 It will ideally be permanent for them.
 There may be assistance available to pay for the moving costs, security deposit, and even first or last month’s rent expense as well.

 Ongoing case management – The goal here is to address the cause of the struggle or homelessness.
-Grants from Continuum of Care and HUD will establish workshops and sessions that address employment needs, credit counseling, and help in other ways.
+Grants from Continuum of Care and HUD will establish workshops or sessions that address employment needs, credit counseling, and help in other ways.
+There is also free attorneys in Minnesota that offer support or renting an new affordable apartment if an eviction is on the applicant’s record.

 Referrals – For those that need additional help, or if an agency can’t assist, then linkages to other charities, non-profits, or public aid in Minnesota may be available.
 This can include things such as section 8 housing vouchers, SSDI disability, or energy bill programs.